 Leaning on Jesus is always the better thing.
-Looking to Him first, over the distractions and needs of daily life – this is what is better.
+Looking to Him first, over the distractions and needs of daily life – this is better.

-Worshiping Him with all we have and all we are, as we walk through every situation in our lives…this brings peace, rest and focus into the chaos.
+Worshiping Him with all we have and all we are, as we walk through life…this brings peace, rest and focus in the chaos.
 It teaches us to look beyond the worry and those things that upset our routine.

-“Eyes on Jesus” is the only way we Marthas have a hope of choosing what is better.
+“Eyes on Jesus” is the only way Martha-s have a hope of choosing what is better.

-It is not only important to choose what is better.
-It is important and vital that we work together.
-As Marys and Marthas working together and preferring one another in love, we will see the miraculous happen.
+It is not only important to choose what is better, it’s important we work together.
+As Mary-s and Martha-s working together and preferring one another in love, we will see the miraculous happen.

 Let’s come together, learn from one another, and serve the kingdom of God in harmony.
-Then, each of us can say we have truly chosen what is better.
-We have chosen to die to self, that He might live more fully in and through us.
+Then, each of us can say we have truly chosen what is better – dying to self, that He might live more fully in and through us.